 Integrate nutrition as part of the warm-up:

 - Finish 1 bidon, and coffee an hour before the start time and keep sipping on another while you warm up.

 - This may sound dumb but we all know it, a computer that runs from your rear wheel

-The practicalities of warm up is an article that is a great place start when planning the system around your warm-up.
-I have copied there list below.
+The practicality of warm up is an article that is a great place start when planning the system around your warm-up.
+I have copied their list below.

 1. Have a routine that prepares you physically and mentally

 2. Set your watch to the “official” race time so you won’t be late.

 3. Time your warm-up to finish about ten minutes before your race start.

 4. Know where the start is, and how long it will take to get there.
 Factor this into the warm-up.